ExistensialReset/flowmosr/principles/FLOW_GOVERNANCE_PRINCIPLES.md

 ---

-## PURPOSE
 > "Democracy is not majority rule.
 Democracy is the structured prevention of concentrated power."

 Governance exists to distribute power, prevent capture, metabolize conflict, protect Baseline, and enable adaptation.

----

-## CORE PRINCIPLES

-### 2. Founder Irrelevance (The Ultimate Test)
-Flow is designed to make Elinor irrelevant.
-Success is defined by the Node functioning without her presence through protocol and documentation.

-### 3. LOTUS: Governance by Lottery
-A four-step process: Random Selection (1,000 people), Commit-Reveal Protocol (anti-manipulation), Deliberated Decision, and Rotation.

-### 4. Conflict Metabolization
-Conflict is data.
-We resolve it via Local Circles, Node-Level Arbitration, and Inter-Node Resolution.

-### 5. Baseline is Sacred
-Baseline survival needs are structural constraints that cannot be voted away.

-### 6. Transparency Without Surveillance
-System processes and resource flows are public; individual votes and personal data are private.

-### 7. Decentralization
-Power is distributed geographically, functionally, temporally, and through shared knowledge.

-### 8. Adaptability
-Tier 1 Axioms (Immutable) protect the system, while Tier 2 Protocols (Adaptive) evolve with reality.

 ---